Azie88/ML-Classification-Customer-Churn-Prediction/README.md

 -   Data Preprocessing and cleaning & EDA(Univariate, Bivariate and multivariate Analysis)

--   Ansewring the analytical questions with visualizations
+-   Answering the analytical questions with visualizations

 -   Deploying visualizations with PowerBI